CIS - Christians in Science

 CiS is an international network of those concerned with the relationship between science and Christian faith, open to scientists, teachers, students and all those with an interest in this dialogue.
 Although CiS is primarily a professional group, aimed at those working in science, a significant proportion of our members are not scientists, and we are happy to welcome into membership anyone with an interest in science and faith.

-President: Sir Colin Humphreys.
-The Committee: Andrew Halestrap (Committee Chair), Diana Briggs (General Secretary), Abigail Patterson (Development Officer), Mary Browett (Executive Officer), John Ling (Education Secretary), Keith Fox (Journal Editor), Meric Srokosz (Journal Reviews Editor), Fran Armitage (Membership Secretary), Stephen Walley (Treasurer), Rhoda Hawkins (International Secretary).
+Paul Ewart (Committee Chair), Gavin Merrifield (General Secretary), Steph Bevan (Development Officer), Mary Browett (Executive Officer), Stephen Thompson (Education Secretary), Keith Fox (Journal Editor), Meric Srokosz (Journal Reviews Editor), David Scott (Membership Secretary), Stephen Walley (Treasurer), Rhoda Hawkins (International Secretary), Carl Thomas (Postgrad Rep).

 News and upcoming events are highlighted on the Home Page.
 There is a "local groups" section which gives access to the groups operative in the United Kingdom.
 There is the possibility of downloading from the site an app for smartphones and tablets (CIS app).